 According to your drawing and art styles you submit we will do our best to find an illustrator with similar styles and techniques.
 Once you are paired with an Illustrator they will contact you via email to discuss your hopes and expectations for the work.
 If you continue to be a good fit, the next step is for the illustrator to send you sample spreads.
 You have 3 opportunities to have a back and forth with the illustrator on spreads before you will be charged $50 per exchange.
 This is to limit the number of time consuming changes that can be made.
 There will be no refunds for partially finished books if you have determined you do not like the illustrator by the time you begin the spreads.

 A Spread is two, single sided pages.

-A Distribution Agent will give an initial review of your manuscript and gives feedback on items you will need to address before it can be considered for sale in a retail environment (Non KDP, retail stores).
+If the 90-day Amazon KDP Trial yields positive results a Distribution Agent will give an initial review of your work and gives feedback on items you will need to address before it can be considered for sale in a retail environment (Non KDP, retail stores).

 Items that are required are:

 1. An approval from the agent that the content meets Cedar Fort Publishing & Media standards so we maintain our reputation in the market.